Orth-Research/Potts-XY/README.md

 ### Support
 This work was supported by Grant
-No. DE-SC0020353 (P. Chandra) and Grant No. DE-FG02- 99ER45790 (P. Coleman and V.D.T.), all funded by the U.S. Depart- ment of Energy (DOE), Office of Science, Basic Energy Sciences, Division of Materials Sciences and Engineer- ing.
+No. DE-SC0020353 (P. Chandra) and Grant No. DE-FG02- 99ER45790 (P. Coleman and V.D.T.), all funded by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, Division of Materials Sciences and Engineering.
 V.D.T. is thankful for the support of the Fonds de Recherche Quebecois en Nature et Technologie.
-Part of the research (P.P.O.) was performed at the Ames Labo- ratory, which is operated for the U.S. DOE by Iowa State University under Contract DE-AC02-07CH11358.
+Part of the research (P.P.O.) was performed at the Ames Laboratory, which is operated for the U.S. DOE by Iowa State
+University under Contract DE-AC02-07CH11358.
 Computational resources were provided by the Rutgers University Beowulf cluster.

 <img width="200px" src="logos/rutgers.png">
 <img width="80px" src="logos/doe.jpg">
 <img width="200px" src="logos/FRQNT_RGB.png">

 ### Note: Order of data